 Even if you head to bed at a decent hour each night fully intending to get the recommended seven to nine hours of shut-eye, certain factors in your midst can undermine sleep quality and leave you feeling less than rejuvenated in the morning.
 A few sleep stealers to watch out for include:

 - An overheated room.
 For most people, the ideal sleep temperature is a fairly cool 60°F to 67°F, according to the National Sleep Foundation.
 If you tend to keep your space toastier than that during the day, turning down the thermostat at night—and layering your bed with a blanket you can pull up or peel off as needed—might help you snooze more soundly.

 - Too much or too little noise.
 A cacophonous bedroom is an obvious detriment to sleep, but total silence might not be ideal, either.
 Research suggests that low levels of white noise—such as the steady whir of a fan—can help some people fall asleep more quickly and help mask outside noise disruptions (such as a barking dog) that would otherwise cause overnight waking.
-If noisy surroundings tend to keep you up, ear plugs might help, as well.
+If noisy surroundings tend to keep you up, ear plugs or a sound machine might help, as well.